Room layouts and tips for finding the right rug for the room.

 1) Find the purpose of the rug first.
 This will guide you to taking the right measurements.
 Don't worry, purposes are explained below.
 An example would be: you would like a rug to define the dining area in open plan living, therefore you'd like the rug to frame the dining table and chairs.

 2) Measure a MAXIMUM and MINIMUM size for the space.
-This will give you a little more flexibility and be especially helpful with handmade rugs - as they don't come in strictly uniform sizes.
+This will give you a little more flexibility and be especially helpful with traditional handmade rugs - as they don't come in strictly uniform sizes.

 Tip: Don't measure the entire room.
 You don't want a rug that covers the entire floor.
 Especially if you have lovely floor boards!
 Why cover them up completely.